AntCMS-org/AntLoader/README.md

 ## Notes

 ### Performance
-While it's not strictly necessary to use the classmap functionality, we strongly recommend doing so for optimal performance.
-In our tests, we found that using the classmap resulted in significant speed improvements:
+ - While it's not strictly necessary to use the classmap functionality, we strongly recommend doing so for optimal performance.

-- Software RAID 0 SSD Array: 85% faster, reducing the time it took to instance 1000 random classes from 0.0691 seconds to 0.01 seconds.
-- Standard HDD: 91% faster, reducing the time it took to instance 1000 random classes from 0.0796 seconds to 0.0072 seconds.
+   - Testing shows that it reduces the time to find and load `1000` random classes by `95%` (from `0.0699` seconds to `0.0037` seconds)
+ - Depending on the setup, prepending AntLoader may speed up the performance of your application.
+  - For example, if you are using composer's autoloader and have a lot of composer packages, that may delay the time it takes to load classes within your application.
+    - In this example, the classes inside of your application will load slightly faster and classes loaded through composer will be slightly slower.
+  - Potential improvements are highly dependent on the specific application and enviroment.
+In most situations, the difference is likely to be very minimal.

 So, we encourage you to take advantage of the classmap feature to get the best performance out of your application.